-Tramadol: Now A Controlled Substance In All 50 U.S. States
+Tramadol: A Controlled Substance In All 50 U.S. States

 What does this mean for patients?
 Now, tramadol prescriptions may only be refilled up to 5 times in a 6 month period after the date the prescription was first written.
-After five refills or six months, whichever occurs first, a new prescription is required.
+After five refills or six months, whichever occurs first, a new tramadol prescription is required from your healthcare provider.

 Tramadol And Side Effects Go Hand-In-Hand

 For many people, tramadol is well-tolerated when used for pain, but tramadol can also cause some common and bothersome side effects, especially with higher doses, such as:

 - diarrhea or constipation

 - nausea or vomiting

 - impaired mental abilities and confusion

 Common side effects may be bothersome, but serious side effects (which may be less common or even rare) can be deadly.
 Tramadol products all have a Boxed Warning, which is the most prominent safety warning.
 You should be aware of the warnings and serious side effects that can occur in children, too.